-“The local people know of nobody in the surroundings communities who have ever been up to the forest”
+“The local people know of nobody in the surrounding communities who have ever been up to the forest”

 How would natural habitats develop without human interference?
 In this documentary we follow an international team of scientists and explorers on an extraordinary mission in Mozambique to reach a forest that no human has set foot in.
 The team aims to collect data from the forest to help our understanding of how climate change is affecting our planet.
 But the forest sits atop a mountain, and to reach it, the team must first climb a sheer 100m wall of rock.

-The scientist’s work is based on research conducted by the Intergovernmental Panel on Climate Change, recipients of the Nobel Peace Prize in 2007.
+The scientist’s work is based on research conducted by the Intergovernmental Panel on Climate Change, recipient of the Nobel Peace Prize in 2007.

 An Unfinished Symphony